onecontext/onecontext-python-pipelines/README.md

 # OneContext

-Note this repo contains the pipelines version of the onecontext python client.For new non enterprise users please use the new python sdk: https://github.com/onecontext/onecontext-python
+Note this repo contains the pipelines version of the onecontext python client.
+For new non enterprise users please use the new python sdk: https://github.com/onecontext/onecontext-python

 -----